List of Kamen Rider OOO characters: Kiyoto Maki

-Despite preferring to study the Greeed, Kiyoto is forced to work on the Kougami Foundation's Core and Cell Medal-related projects to fund his own research.
-His fixation with the Greeed would lead to him forming an alliance with the Greeed, Kazari, to assist in the latter's experiment with Core Medal-based evolution.
-However, Kousei Kougami discovers what happened and threatens Kiyoto into ending his partnership with Kazari, who retaliates by using Kiyoto as the host for the Shachi-Panda Yummy.
+Despite preferring to study the Greeed, Kiyoto is forced to work on the Kougami Foundation's Core and Cell Medal-related projects to fund his research.
+His fixation with the Greeed would lead to him working with the Greeed, Kazari, to assist in the latter's experiments with Core Medal-based evolution.
+However, Kousei Kougami discovers this and threatens Kiyoto into ending his partnership with Kazari, who retaliates by using Kiyoto as the host for the Shachi-Panda Yummy.
 This would lead to Kiyoto ending up in the care of Chiyoko Shiraishi, whom he previously developed an obsession with due to her resemblance to Hitomi.
 Her kindness unlocks his repressed memory and causes him to reaffirm his belief that the world should end before he steals the purple Core Medals from Kougami, destroys his laboratory, and fully aligns himself with the Greeed in the hopes of using them to end the world.

-To facilitate his goal further, Kiyoto absorbs five of the purple Core Medals in order to transform into the Kyouryu Greeed (恐竜グリード, Kyōryū Gurīdo).
+To facilitate his goal further, Kiyoto absorbs five of the purple Core Medals to transform himself into the Kyouryu Greeed (恐竜グリード, Kyōryū Gurīdo).
 Over time, he kills Kazari and mortally wounds Gamel and Ankh for their Core Medals before using them and those of Mezool's on Uva to turn him into a Medal Vessel.
 Leaving Kiyo-chan in Shiraishi's care as he no longer needs the doll, Kiyoto faces Eiji Hino and Ankh in combat.
 While they defeat him and cause him to collapse into a black hole that engulfed all of the Core Medals, Kiyoto takes delight in his death.

-Via the purple Core Medals, Kiyoto can use Cell Medals on inanimate objects that represent the end of a desire, such as broken dreams, to create dinosaur and mythical animal-themed Yummy.
+Using the purple Core Medals, Kiyoto can use Cell Medals on inanimate objects that represent the end of a desire, such as broken dreams, to create dinosaur and mythical animal-themed Yummy.